Editor’s Note: This blog post was originally published in April 2018, and has been updated to reflect current PAX East changes. Enjoy! -Taylor Reeh

 Pack lightly and bring cash

 If you can avoid bringing a purse, backpack, or any other kind of bag, I strongly recommend it.
-Weather in Boston is a bit unpredictable in March and April, and last year, the frigid air and snow made it unbearable to wait in the long lines outside the convention center.
-I brought a backpack during my first day there, but regretted it while waiting more than 30 minutes in a bag check line before clearing security.
+Weather in Boston is a bit unpredictable in March, and in years past, the frigid air and snow made it unbearable to wait in the long lines outside the convention center.
+I brought a backpack during my first day at PAX East 2017, but regretted it while waiting more than 30 minutes in a bag check line before clearing security.
 I heard others had been waiting in line for bag checks for longer than an hour.

 The next day, I dressed warmly with layers and a winter coat that had tons of pockets to store my belongings.
 Since there was a separate security checkpoint for attendees without bags, I zipped through and got in almost immediately.
 Besides, you don’t need to worry about not having something to carry the purchases you make at PAX.
 Some vendors will give you a plastic or canvas bag on the spot, and if they don’t, you can always find one elsewhere in the expo hall.